schaumtier/flameshot/README.md

 ... added a `Dockerfile` and a build-script `build.sh` to build without installing dependencies (currently works only on Linux)

-❗ Attention: it seems to be broken in Gnome 42 ❗

 ## Preview

 ![image](https://raw.githubusercontent.com/flameshot-org/flameshot/master/data/img/preview/animatedUsage.gif)